Page: 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18

 7. “Are there different stages of enlightenment?”
 [Stages of awakening] // [Stream entry]

 Follow-up: “And how would one know if you’ve reached the first stage [of awakening]?”
-[Doubt] [Self-identity view] [Not-self] [Liberation] [Attachment to rites and rituals] [Knowledge and vision]
+[Doubt] [Self-identity view] [Not-self] [Liberation] [Attachment to precepts and practices] [Knowledge and vision]

 8. “What to do when you have a lot of freedom in your mind, but in your body you’re stuck with a bad habit?”
 [Desire] [Liberation] [Heart/mind] [Form] [Habits] [Craving] // [Direct experience] [Meditation/Techniques] [Language] [Mindfulness of breathing]